The most isolated way to run a real server

 Each Cube's hypervisor runs inside a jailer sandbox — its own unprivileged user, chroot, and PID namespace.
 A hypervisor escape lands in that sandbox, not as root on the host.

-Hardware boundary, hardened host
+KVM isolation, hardened host

 No public IP.
 Nothing to attack.

 Every other host hands your server a public IP — a fixed address the whole internet can scan and hammer.
-Krova doesn't.
+Krova Cloud doesn't.

 No public IP, period